 - Usefulness: To be useful, MD&A should be understandable, relevant, comparable, verifiable and timely.

-Consolidating what we have learnt till now, let it be FASAB in USA or Canadian Performance Reporting Board in Canada or ICSI in India, every governing agency have tried to foster the stakeholder’s informed decision making function by providing guidance to the corporate world on how the investors can step up and look the situations from the management’s point of view.
-A good corporate governance practice exercised by a company will always to try to improve its information dissemination function to improve its relations with various stakeholders and the society at large.
+Consolidating what we have learned till now, let it be FASAB in the USA or Canadian Performance Reporting Board in Canada or ICSI in India, every governing agency have tried to foster the stakeholder’s informed decision-making function by providing guidance to the corporate world on how the investors can step up and look the situations from the management’s point of view.
+A good corporate governance practice exercised by a company will always try to improve its information dissemination function to improve its relations with various stakeholders and the society at large.

-MD&A is being one of very efficient way to provide meaningful and highly useful information to the investors.
-Any improvements in MD&A and its presentation, format will lead to good corporate governance practice and a healthy relationship between companies and the investor-community.
+MD&A is being one of the very efficient ways to provide meaningful and highly useful information to the investors.
+Any improvements in MD&A and its presentation, the format will lead to good corporate governance practice and a healthy relationship between companies and the investor-community.